OctopusDeploy/docs/src/pages/docs/administration/managing-infrastructure/subscriptions/webhook-slack.md

 ### Build the Azure App Function

-This example uses [Github Actions](https://github.com/features/actions) to build the function code, package it, and push it to Octopus, which deploys it to Azure.
+This example uses [GitHub Actions](https://github.com/features/actions) to build the function code, package it, and push it to Octopus, which deploys it to Azure.

 :::figure
 ![Build output](/docs/administration/managing-infrastructure/subscriptions/images/github-action-build-output.png)